Small grant fund

 Eligibility

-The fund is open to a wide range of community groups that meet our focus area.
+The fund is open to all CAG Somerset grassroots members that meet our focus area.
 All applicants must be:

 - a constituted group, not an individual

-- working with at least three people on reuse, repair, reduction, sharing, surplus food and composting (or relevant activity being funded)
+- working on reuse, repair, reduction, sharing, surplus food and composting (or relevant activity being funded)

-- based in or providing services in Somerset
+- based in or providing activities in Somerset Unitary area

 For further information please read our grant guidelines below.